Inubaka: Main characters

 Momoko is a licensed dog groomer hired by Teppei to handle the growing clientele at Woofles.
-As a child, she faced bullying over her weight, with only a boy named Yuu showing her kindness.
-Inspired by their friendship, she adopted a healthy lifestyle and later entered a relationship with him.
-However, Yuu proved manipulative—exploiting her financially while secretly seeing other girls.
-His emotional abuse left Momoko distant and reserved, finding solace only in grooming dogs.
-With Suguri's encouragement, she ends the toxic relationship and moves into the "Woofles Girls Dorm", an apartment above the shop leased by Teppei, alongside her Toy Poodle, Mel.
-Though still introverted, she gradually opens up in her new environment.
+As a child, she faced bullying on the subject of her weight, with only a boy named Yuu showing her kindness.
+Inspired by this friendship, she adopts a more healthy lifestyle and later enters into a relationship with him.
+However, Yuu eventually proves manipulative—exploiting her financially while secretly seeing other girls.
+His emotional abuse leaves Momoko distant and reserved, finding solace only in grooming dogs.
+With Suguri's encouragement, she ends her toxic relationship and moves into the "Woofles Girls' Dorm", an apartment above the shop leased by Teppei, alongside her Toy Poodle, Mel.
+Though still introverted, she gradually opens up and begins to flourish in her new environment.